-Computer Science: solid understanding of computer systems, applications, and mathematical foundations of computer science including:
+Solid understanding of computer systems, applications, and mathematical foundations of computer science including:

 - Data structures and algorithm design and analysis

-- Software engineering principles - large-scale program design and software architecture; using rigorous testing and debugging techniques, tools and methodologies
+- Software engineering principles - large-scale program design and software architecture; using rigorous testing and debugging techniques, tools, and methodologies

-- Computer systems design and implementation - programming with processes, threads, context switching, system calls, scheduling, and interprocess communication; experience making appropriate implementation choices in software development based on the impact of an operating system, memory management, virtual memory, and file system
+- Computer systems design and implementation - programming with processes, threads, context switching, system calls, scheduling, and interprocess communication; experience making appropriate implementation choices in software development based on the impact of an operating system, virtual memory, memory management, and file system

 - Functional competencies - analysis of financial performance for a variety of users; investing and financing activities and policies; implementation and monitoring of financial risk management systems

 - Understanding business - evaluation of investing and financing decisions; exploration of global financial systems, capital markets, the legal and regulatory framework; appreciation of micro- and macroeconomic forces in Canada

 CFM students alternate between scheduled study and work terms to satisfy their studies and co-op requirements for their program.
 Each term is four-months long and students normally work for four-months during each co-op.
 They can accept eight-month long co-op terms but are not recommended to do this because of their limited-term courses.